SUSE/scf/README.md

     make vagrant-prep
     # This uses fissile to create kubernetes service, deployment, stateful set definitions
     make kube
-    # This is a small hack to make the output of make kube be compatible with K8s 1.6
-    perl -p -i -e 's@extensions/v1beta1@batch/v1@' kube/bosh-task/*.yml
     # This is the final step, where it will create the 'cf' namespace in K8s and provision
     # all the definitions you created.
     make run